-The Group contributes to several defined contribution superannuation plans, as well as unfunded defined benefit plan in Indonesia.
-Contributions are charged against income as they are made.
+The Group contributes to defined contribution superannuation plans, as well as an unfunded defined benefit plan in Indonesia and a defined benefit plan in Thailand.

 n) Share-based payment transactions

 Employees (including directors and other senior executives) of the Group receive remuneration in the form of a grant of Rights, whereby employees render services as consideration for equity instruments ('equity-settled transactions').
 There is currently a Share Rights Plan in place to provide these benefits.